SuperSport (South African broadcaster): SuperSport WWE (128)

 In addition to the WWE Network being made locally available, SuperSport's WWE channel features live broadcasts of WWE's flagship programming of WWE Raw and WWE SmackDown, along with additional WWE Network content including pay-per-view events, WWE NXT, WWE 24, WWE Ride Along and more.

-SuperSport Maximo (241)
+SuperSport Máximo (241)

-SuperSport Maximo is the Portuguese-language channel broadcasting the same events from the other SuperSport channels.
+SuperSport Maximo is the Portuguese-language channel broadcasting the same events from the other SuperSport channels, mainly the UEFA Champions League, Formula 1 and Premier League in some instances.
 It is available mainly in the countries of Lusophone Africa, but also in other African countries including South Africa.